 If AWS has advanced to delirium tremens, it can be fatal.
-If you begin experiencing severe symptoms of AWS, it is important to seek immediate medical attention.
-The faster you begin treatment, the better your chances are of avoiding life-threatening complications.
+If you begin experiencing severe symptoms of AWS, it’s important to seek immediate medical attention.
+The sooner you begin treatment, the better your chances are of avoiding life-threatening complications.

 The best way to prevent AWS is to avoid regular heavy drinking.
-If you are already dependent on alcohol, seek counseling and medical care.
-The goal is to safely and gradually lessen your dependence on alcohol so that you can resume a healthy life.
+If you’re already dependent on alcohol, seek counseling and medical care.
+The goal is to safely and gradually decrease your dependence on alcohol so that you can resume a healthy life.